davatorium/rofi/doc/rofi.1.markdown

 `-async-pre-read` *number*

-Reads the first 25 entries blocking, then switches to async mode.
+Reads the first *number* entries blocking, then switches to async mode.
 This makes it feel more 'snappy'.

 *default*: 25